steeles/WC_sequence/README.md

-and a target of u1, attribute a (or rather the sfa current update method knows to read source.r and update target.a) and source and target are the same; traces updates to read from... i guess each current needs a "read_source" method so trace can call the same thing and pull from different attributes.
+and a target of u1, attribute a (or rather the sfa current update method knows to read source.r and update target.a) and source and target are the same; traces updates to read from... i guess each current needs a "read_source" method so trace can call the same thing and pull from different attributes. original speed copying values to list: it says it's only .01 to .08 sec, but it seems to be > 2. weird. will have to see how it scales.

 [tests]

 [us 4]
 and we can write arbitrary feature-selective networks

+[us 19]
+micheyl 2005 actually looks like a fast self adaptation and a slow feedback inhibition from the nmda currents from the integrator layer

 [us 16]